Baci-Ak/Ecommerce-Analytics-Dashboard/README.md

 ## Project Outline

 1. **Data Extraction**:
-   - Automated data flow with Apache NiFi to load data into the database.
+   - Automated data flow with Apache NiFi to load data into MYSQ database.

 2. **Data Cleaning**:
    - Cleaned and preprocessed data in Python.